mib-kamel/mongo-strict/README.md

 #### IsUnique

-You can mark any key as unique key througt the collection.
+You can mark any key as unique key through the collection.

-You can determine if you need it case sensetive or not.
+You can determine if you need it case sensitive or not.

 ```JavaScript
 @IsUnique({message 'The use email should be unique', isIgnoreCase: true}) // isIgnoreCase default false